Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

 授乳室はどこですか?Jyunyushitsu wa doko desuka?‘Where is the nursing room?’

-Being Pregnant in Japan
+What to Know About Being Pregnant in Japan

 In Japan, the locals see pregnancy as a period for women to discipline themselves both mentally and physically.
 There is a huge “gaman” culture, which translates to ‘enduring’ or ‘bearing with it’.
 Hence, most Japanese women choose to give birth ‘naturally’ and not receive any kind of pain relief at all.

-As a matter of fact, pain relief such as anesthetic is not a common thing at all in Japanese hospitals.
+As a matter of fact, pain relief such as an anesthetic is not a common thing at all in Japanese hospitals.
 So if you are looking to receive pain relief during your pregnancy and/or childbirth, do make sure to double-check with your hospital!

 Did you know that in Japan, fathers are not always permitted at birth?
 In some hospitals, fathers are required to wait in the waiting room while the mother gives birth in the delivery room.
 This is because having the father present during birth can be distracting to the doctor.
 Though it may be a different case in every hospital, this is a good point to note when choosing the hospital you wish to deliver at!